Home » Programs and Courses » Ultrasound Program

 • Handling stressful situations related to technical and procedural standards and patient care situations.

-• Providing physical and emotional support to the patient during the sonographic procedures, responding to situations requiring first aid, and providing emergency care to the patient without or until the physician arrives.
+• Providing physical and emotional support to the patient during sonographic procedures, responding to situations requiring first aid, and providing emergency care to the patient until the physician arrives.

 • Communicating verbally in an effective manner to direct patients during sonographic examinations.